prototypefund/Digital_Bargeld-docs/core/api-sync.rst

    database with a timestamp into the future, it must still increment it by the smallest possible amount when uploading an update.
+*  In general, the merge operation should be implemented in such a way that it deals gracefully with adversarial devices from rouge devices connected to the same account.

 It is assumed that the synchronization service is only ever accessed over TLS, and that the synchronization service is trusted to not build